RequireJS Optimization Tool

 RequireJS will use baseUrl to resolve the paths for any module names.
 The baseUrl should be relative to appDir.

-In the modules array, specify the module names that you want to optimize, in the example, "app". "app" will be mapped to appdirectory/scripts/app.js in your project.
-The build system will then trace the dependencies for app.js and inject them into the appdirectory-build/scripts/app.js file.
+In the modules array, specify the module names that you want to optimize, in the example, "main". "main" will be mapped to appdirectory/scripts/main.js in your project.
+The build system will then trace the dependencies for main.js and inject them into the appdirectory-build/scripts/main.js file.

 It will also optimize any CSS files it finds inside appdirectory-build.

-To run the build on Unix/Linux systems, run this command from inside the appdirectory/scripts directory:
+To run the build, run this command from inside the appdirectory/scripts directory:

 Once the build is done, you can use appdirectory-build as your optimized project, ready for deployment.